Cyb3rDudu/AVEvasionPractice/README.md

 ### 07-FlsAlloc
 Similar to logic in example 06, some AV emulators will return a failure when FlsAlloc is called.
 For reference, UInt32 is the C# equivalent of DWORD and IntPtr.Zero is equivalent to NULL.
 The value 0xFFFFFFFF equates to -1, representing a failure condition, and the original code uses FLS_OUT_OF_INDEXES.

+### 08-CheckProcessMemory
+In this example, GetProcessMemoryInfo is imported to gather information about the current process.
+If the current working set (the amount of memory a process requires in a given time interval) is less than 3.5MB, the shellcode executes.
+Much of this code can be found in the ["Sample Code" section](https://www.pinvoke.net/default.aspx/psapi.getprocessmemoryinfo).